-If a claim cannot be proven true, it’s equally important that it at least be falsifiable, so that (either way) the truth can eventually be known.
-Falsifiability is also important because its all too easy to make excuses, in order to render a claim unfalsifiable.
+If a claim cannot be proven true, it’s equally important that it at least be falsifiable, so that (either way) the truth can eventually be discovered.
+Falsifiability is also important because its easy to make excuses, in order to render a claim unfalsifiable.

-Similarly, Christianity excuses itself from having to meet the burden of proof by saying that God has intentionally obscured all the evidence in order to preserve free will.
-This is a very creative excuse, but is it actually true?
-Or was this excuse engineered to avoid having to meet the burden of proof, and to make the claim impossible to falsify?
+Similarly, Christianity excuses itself from having to meet the burden of proof by saying that God has intentionally obscured all the concrete evidence.
+Is this true?
+Or was this just an excuse that was offered to avoid having to meet the burden of proof, and to make the claim impossible to falsify?

-Consider for a moment that every god in the history of the world also refuses to reveal itself to you.
+Consider for a moment that just about every god in the history of the world also refuses to reveal itself.
 (Isn’t that an amazing coincidence!?)
 Baal, Zeus, Ahura Mazda, Vishnu, Thor, the Flying Spaghetti Monster — they all have good excuses for not appearing to you.
-Even if it’s claimed that they once appeared to people, they will most certainly have an excuse for not appearing to you right now.
+Even if it’s claimed that they once appeared to people, they will most certainly have an excuse for not appearing to you, right now.

 And gods are not the only ones excusing themselves from having to meet the burden of proof.
-Just about every spirit, monster, UFO alien, sasquatch, fairy, leprechaun, chupacabra, and unicorn has an excuse for not providing proof.
-It’s never that they don’t exist, it’s always because they are rare, or invisible, or small, or elusive, or on vacation, or they want you to do something before they will reveal themselves, or there is a government conspiracy covering them up.
+Just about every spirit, monster, UFO alien, sasquatch, fairy, leprechaun, chupacabra, and unicorn also has an excuse for not providing proof.
+It’s never that they don’t exist, it’s always because they are rare, or invisible, or small, or elusive, or on vacation, or there is a conspiracy to cover them up.

-The God of the Jews is no different; instead of providing any real proof, we hear lots of excuses for why the burden of proof can never be met.
+God is no different.
+Instead of providing any real proof, we hear lots of excuses for why the burden of proof can never be met.

-Evidence and reason are all we have to work with when it comes to determining truth, and once we begin to accept excuses in place of facts, we obligate ourselves to accept many other unsubstantiated claims.
+Evidence and reason are all we have to work with when it comes to determining the truth of our reality.
+Once we agree to start accepting excuses in place of facts, we logically obligate ourselves to accept many other unsubstantiated claims.

-Having excused itself from having to meet the burden of proof, and making it impossible to falsify its claims, Christianity then warns us of severe consequences for not believing.
+Having excused itself from having to meet the burden of proof, and making excuses for why these claims cannot be tested or falsified, Christianity then warns us of consequences for not believing… and they are severe.

 Superstitious Claims and Consequences

-Superstitions operate on the same basic principals as Pascal’s Wager: they too make a claim that is difficult to disprove, and then appeal to consequences to motivate others to action.
+Superstitions operate on the same principals as Pascal’s Wager: they make a claim that is difficult to disprove, and then appeal to the consequences to motivate others to action.
 For example:

-Likewise, Pascal’s Wager says: “You should believe in God to have eternal good luck; if you don’t believe you will have eternal bad luck.”
+Similarly, Pascal’s Wager says: “You should believe in God to have eternal good luck; if you don’t believe, you will have eternal bad luck.”

-Consider the chain letter.
-It’s obvious that the original author invented consequences as a way to motivate others to distribute his letter.
-The consequences of Christianity may have been invented for similar reasons, because they work to motivate others to believe in Christianity, and then pass it along.
+Consider the chain letter for a moment.
+It’s obvious that the original author invented the consequences as a way to motivate others to distribute his letter.
+The consequences of Christianity may have been invented for similar reasons, because they work to motivate others to believe in Christianity, and pass it along.

 One distinct difference between Christianity and superstition is that Christianity’s consequences are carried out indefinitely.
-While the severity of a consequence does not add one iota of proof to the original claim, the perceived risk is much greater, which provides more motivation to believe.
+While the severity of a consequence does not add one iota of proof to the associated claim, the perceived risk is much greater, which thereby provides more motivation to believe.

-So Pascal’s Wager (and Christianity) not only skirts around the burden of proof, but by making claims of eternal consequences, it manages to inject the maximum amount of urgency into its claim without providing any additional evidence.
-What’s more, because the consequences do not become apparent until after you’re dead, neither the original claim nor its consequences can be falsified — you can’t prove it, you can’t disprove it, and the consequences are the most extreme imaginable.
+So Pascal’s Wager (and Christianity) not only skirts around the burden of proof, but by making claims of eternal consequences, it injects the maximum amount of urgency into its claim without providing any additional evidence.
+What’s more, because the consequences do not become apparent until after you’re dead, neither the original claim nor its consequences can be proven nor falsified — you can’t prove it, you can’t disprove it, and the consequences are the most extreme imaginable.
 (Brilliant!)